Badhamia utricularis

 Badhamia Utticularis, Vancouver Island, BC

-Slime molds have always fascinated me, they are practically alien.
-There are more than 900 species of slime molds worldwide.
+Slime moulds have always fascinated me; they are practically alien.
+There are more than 900 species of them worldwide.
 They are all beautiful.

 A message from Bud